 - After the setup, you are directed to a Translation management dashboard, where you need to select the type of translation(page/post/block/template,etc)

-- Post which you can now select which page you want to translate, by check-marking on the box beside them.
+- In the next step, you need to select the pages you want to translate, by check-marking on the box beside them.

 - After the pages or posts are selected, select the translation options you want them to translate in.

-- After the options are selected, click on “Add selected content to translation basket”
+- Finally, click on “Add selected content to translation basket”.

-In case if you want to manually translate the pages, you can read here: https://wpml.org/documentation/getting-started-guide/
+In case, you want to manually translate the pages, you can read here: https://wpml.org/documentation/getting-started-guide/

 In order to translate the pages via Advance translation editor, please Proceed with the following steps: